pulumi/pulumi-hugo/themes/default/content/learn/glossary/msft-aks.md

 ### Use Cases

 If you are already embedded in the Microsoft ecosystem, AKS is a strong choice.
-In addition to the inclusion of Active Directory, you also benefit from a great developer experience through the Kubernetes extension for Visual Code, allowing engineers to debug your application from a development machine as if it were part of the cluster.
+In addition to the inclusion of Active Directory, you also benefit from a great developer experience through the Kubernetes extension for Visual Studio Code, allowing engineers to debug your application from a development machine as if it were part of the cluster.
 AKS also includes the control plane for free.